Music in shops, restaurants, cafés, etc.

 Background music is the music you hear in shops, restaurants, cafés, clubs, at the hair salon and so on.
-Every year, we receive tens of millions of kroner for such mechanical music use.
+Every year, Koda receives tens of millions of kroner for this type of music use.

-Since 2015, we have had the opportunity to obtain reports from a number of professional partners who offer music solutions to enterprises such as supermarkets, cafés, gyms and clothing stores.
-Statistically, the data received by these suppliers is both representative and very comprehensive, based on very specific music use among a wide variety of our customers.
+Since 2015, Koda has had the opportunity to obtain reports from a number of professional partners who offer music solutions to enterprises such as supermarkets, cafés, gyms and clothing stores.
+Statistically, the data received by these external suppliers is both representative and very comprehensive, based on very specific music use among a wide variety of Koda’s customers.

 For background music in general, however, obtaining 100% reporting on the music being played is neither practically possible nor financially feasible.
-Doing so would require too much effort and excessive costs compared to the potential returns.
-Instead, we also reuse reporting from other performance areas that, when applied in different combinations, provide a representative view of the music being played in that area.
+Doing so would require an undue amount of resources.
+Instead, the data available is supplemented by reporting from other areas of use that, when applied in different combinations, provide a representative view of the music being played in the relevant area.

 Background music comprises different sections

-Taken as a whole, this distribution should provide the most nuanced and representative picture possible of the use of music within the field.
-To achieve this, the distribution for background music is divided into the sections described below.
+Taken as a whole, the distributions within this field should provide the most nuanced and representative picture possible of the actual use of music.
+To achieve this, the distribution for background music is divided into sections as described below.
 As revenues for each area vary from one year to the next, the per-minute values will vary too.

 Background sections with reporting:

-Background sections based on reuse of reporting from other performance areas:
+Background sections based on reporting from other performance areas:

 - Daytime radio